rabier/MySnappNet/README.md

-# MySnappNet
+# SnappNet
-SnappNet is a new Bayesian method dedicated to phylogenetic network inference
+SnappNet is a Bayesian method dedicated to phylogenetic network inference, and proposed in 2021

 ******************************************************************************************************************
-SnappNet is described in the submitted paper "On the inference of complex phylogenetic networks by Markov Chain Monte-Carlo"
+SnappNet is described in the paper entitled "On the inference of complex phylogenetic networks by Markov Chain Monte-Carlo" and published in Plos Computational Biology (2021).

+        The authors are

+                Charles-Elie Rabier, Vincent Berry,
+                Marnus Stoltz, Joao D Santos,
+                Wensheng Wang, Jean-Christophe Glaszmann,
-        by Charles-Elie Rabier, Vincent Berry, Jean-Christophe Glaszmann, Fabio Pardi, Scornavacca Celine
+                Fabio Pardi, Scornavacca Celine

+        from

               ISE-M, Univ.
 Montpellier, CNRS, EPHE, IRD, Montpellier, France